 SI1-SI2-SI3: Visibly Impure

 I1-I2-I3: Totally Impure

 Again, these terms used, are no substitute for the exact terminology but are loosely used to map the real-life experience of a layman who is not equipped with the grading skills.

 Cut: This is a man-made parameter that affects the luster of the diamonds and consequently the price.
 The cut is graded from the IDEAL cut or excellent to Poor.
 The five grades are: Excellent, Very Good, Good, Fair, Poor.
 The cut of the diamond is evaluated on three parameters of Proportion, Symmetry, and Polish.

 As said earlier, the cut can single-handedly make or break a diamond.
 Better the cut of a diamond is, higher will be its luster or fire and hence more expensive the diamond will be.

 This is the most ignored parameter while buying jewelry but effects the beauty of the diamond jewelry, nonetheless.
 Quality of cut should not be mixed with the type of cuts such as Hearts, Marquise, Pear, Round, etc. These define the shape of diamonds and not how well the diamond has been shaped.

 Bigger the diamond, higher will be the price.
 And price increases exponentially as bigger sizes are rare to find.
-Thus, one diamond weighing one carat maybe 5 times or more the combined value of 10 diamonds weighing one carat and having the same Color, Clarity, and Cut.
+Thus, one diamond weighing one carat maybe 5 times or more the combined value of 10 diamonds weighing one carat and having the same Colour, Clarity, and Cut.

-We have tried to explain at a very high-level what factors determine the value of diamonds.
+We have tried to explain at a very basic-level what factors determine the value of diamonds.
 This can be used as an indicative guide by customers while shopping for diamond jewelry.
 However, it will be highly recommended to research more and read technical material (books and papers) if one wishes to increase their understanding of these factors.